paulanthonywilson/2014blog/pages/stagecoach-mitchell/index.md

 {% stagecoach %}
 {% cctv 1953.53 1 %}

 About 300 metres later, the bus was stopped by the lights at the Orchard Brae junction.

-All time made up by the mad overtake, was lost.
+It's taken 1 minute and 39 seconds for the bus to get from those lights on  Queensferry Street to these lights.
+If Mitchell hadn't overtaken me then the bus would be in exactly this place at this time.

 {% stagecoach_last %}